 Regular methamphetamine can be found in either powder or pill form.
+In powder form, the drug appears as a white, odorless, bitter-tasting powder.
 Crystal meth looks like glass fragments or blueish rocks.

 What Are the Short-Term Effects of Methamphetamine?

-Methamphetamine makes users feel energized and alert, like cocaine, amphetamines and other stimulants.
-Though meth users may become more physically active and self-confident, they may also experience unwanted short-term consequences such as overheating, accelerated breathing, high blood pressure, and loss of appetite.
+Methamphetamine makes users feel energized and alert, like cocaine, amphetamines, and other stimulants.
+Though meth users may become more physically active and self-confident, they may also experience unwanted short-term consequences such as:

 Why Is Methamphetamine Harmful?